CircuitVerse/CircuitVerseDocs/docs/chapter4/5muxandplex.md

 ## Least Significant Bit (LSB) Detector

-The **Least Significant Bit (LSB)** detector circuit element outputs the bit position of the least significant bit of the input.
-In other words, it outputs the bit position of the leftmost bit.
-An enable output is also provided to show if the LSB detector is active.
-The bit position of the LSB is also shown in decimal form within the body of the LSB detector.
+The **Least Significant Bit (LSB)** detector circuit element outputs the position of the least significant bit (the **rightmost `1`**) in the input.
+An enable output is also provided to indicate whether the LSB detector is active.
+The position of the detected LSB is displayed in decimal form within the body of the LSB detector.

 You can verify the behavior of the **Least Significant Bit (LSB)** detector circuit element with a four-bit input in the live circuit embedded below: